brandonhilkert/sucker_punch/README.md

 end
 ```

+### Configure the # of the Workers

+The default number of workers (threads) running against your job is `2`.
+If
-The number of workers can be set from the Job using the `workers` method:
+you'd like to configure this manually, the number of workers can be
+set on the job using the `workers` class method:

 ```Ruby
 class LogJob